kammeph/ngrx-basics/README.md

 - explain what a reducer is

-Reducers
-Reducers in NgRx are responsible for handling transitions from one state to the next state in your application.
+Reducers are responsible for handling transitions from one state to the next state in the application.
 Reducer functions handle these transitions by determining which actions to handle based on the action's type.

-Introduction
-Reducers are pure functions in that they produce the same output for a given input.
-They are without side effects and handle each state transition synchronously.
-Each reducer function takes the latest Action dispatched, the current state, and determines whether to return a newly modified state or the original state.
-This guide shows you how to write reducer functions, register them in your Store, and compose feature states.

 - create games.reducer.ts file
 - declare GamesState with only games in it